abhishek-sutaria/intelligent_scraper_render_deployment/DEPLOYMENT.md

 ### 4. Wait for Deployment

-- First deployment takes **5-10 minutes** (Playwright installation is slow)
+- First deployment takes **1-2 minutes**
 - You'll see build logs in real-time
 - Once deployed, you'll get a URL like: `https://scholar-scraper.onrender.com`

 ### 5. Test Your Deployment

 1. Visit your Render URL
-2. Try scraping a Google Scholar profile
+2. Try scraping a Semantic Scholar author profile
 3. Check that the web interface loads correctly

 ## Important Notes